imalhotra15/Reinforcement-Learning-Actor-Critic-Methods/README.md

 DDPG algorithm.
 Consequently, A2C struggled to discover the optimal policy in continuous environments like Pusher, MountainCar continuous, and Bipedal

+#### Differences between actor-critic and value based approximation algorithm:

+Value based approximation methods are Deep RL based methods to approximate the discounted cumulative reward for a state or state action pair and make a policy based on the approximations.
+In actor critic methods, the policy is simultaneously learnt along with a critic (policy approximators).

+Here are some key differences:

+● Exploration and Exploitation:

+Value-based algorithms typically use some strategy (eg. epsilon-greedy) to balance exploration and exploitation.
+The actor-critic algorithm naturally incorporates exploration by sampling action from a probability distribution.

+● Sample Efficiency

+Value based methods can be sample-efficient, especially to use off-policy algorithms like DQN.
+Actor-critic methods can also be sample-efficient, particularly when using off-policy variants such as DDPG or SAC.

 # Notes

 This was done as a part of the coursework of CSE 568 at the University at Buffalo.
 The source code is not available publicly to avoid academic integrity violations.
 Please feel free to contact the author if you wish access to the source code.